cloudnative-pg/docs/versioned_docs/version-1.25/operator_capability_levels.md

 the correctness of the archive destination by performing the `barman-cloud-check-wal-archive` command before beginning to ship the first set of WAL files.

-### PostgreSQL Backups
+### PostgreSQL backups

-CloudNativePG provides a pluggable interface (CNPG-I) for managing application-level backups using PostgreSQL’s native physical backup mechanisms—namely base backups and continuous WAL archiving.
-This design enables flexibility and extensibility while ensuring consistency and performance.
+The operator was designed to provide application-level backups using PostgreSQL’s native continuous hot backup technology based on physical base backups and continuous WAL archiving.

-The CloudNativePG Community officially supports the [Barman Cloud Plugin](https://cloudnative-pg.io/plugin-barman-cloud/), which enables continuous physical backups to object stores, along with full and Point-In-Time Recovery (PITR) capabilities.

-In addition to CNPG-I plugins, CloudNativePG also natively supports backups using Kubernetes volume snapshots, when supported by the underlying storage class and CSI driver.
+Base backups can be saved on:

+- Kubernetes volume snapshots
+- Object stores (AWS S3 and S3-compatible, Azure Blob Storage, Google Cloud Storage, and gateways like MinIO)

+Base backups are defined at the cluster level, declaratively, through the `backup` parameter in the cluster definition.

-You can initiate base backups in two ways:
+You can define base backups in two ways:

-- On-demand, using the `Backup` custom resource
+- On-demand, through the `Backup` custom resource definition
-- Scheduled, using the `ScheduledBackup` custom resource, with a cron-like schedule format
+- Scheduled, through the `ScheduledBackup`custom resource definition, using a cron-like syntax

-Volume snapshots leverage the Kubernetes API and are particularly effective for very large databases (VLDBs) due to their speed and storage efficiency.
+Volume snapshots rely directly on the Kubernetes API, which delegates this capability to the underlying storage classes and CSI drivers.
+Volume snapshot backups are suitable for very large database (VLDB) contexts.

-Both volume snapshots and CNPG-I-based backups support:

-- Hot backups: Taken while PostgreSQL is running, ensuring minimal disruption.
-- Cold backups: Performed by temporarily stopping PostgreSQL to ensure a fully consistent snapshot, when required.
+Object store backups rely on `barman-cloud-backup` for the job (distributed as part of the application container image) to relay backups in the same endpoint, alongside WAL files.

+Both `barman-cloud-wal-restore` and `barman-cloud-backup` are distributed in the application container image under GNU GPL 3 terms.

+Object store backups and volume snapshot backups are taken while PostgreSQL is up and running (hot backups).
+Volume snapshots also support taking consistent database snapshots with cold backups.

 ### Backups from a standby